kbuffington/Georgia/docs/customization-playlist.md

 ### Playlist Grouping

-The playlist grouping can be altered by selecting a different selection from the Right-click >> Playlist Grouping menu.
-Six presets are defined for you, and more can be added, or defaults set by selecting "Manage Presets".
+The playlist grouping and group headers can be changed by choosing a different selection from the Right-click >> Playlist Grouping menu.
+Six presets are pre-defined for you, and more can be added, or defaults set by selecting "Manage Presets".
 This will open up a new dialog:

 ![Manage Presets Dialog](https://user-images.githubusercontent.com/2282004/109113416-da88c080-7701-11eb-85fd-5941488e827d.png)